 One of the major themes in my novel, The Benefits of Being an Octopus, centers on the power of finding your own voice.
 Sometimes the obstacles in front of us feel way too overwhelming to tackle.
 On top of that there is the failure — in public! around people you know! — that can keep us… Read more »

-In just over a year from now, Zoey and the Screaming Monkeys will be an actual book.
+In just over a year from now, The Benefits of Being an Octopus (previously titled Zoey and the Screaming Monkeys) will be an actual book.
 Actual readers will be able to read it.
 This is serious.

 I have long been a believer in the power of first person accounts.
 My Masters-in-Teaching thesis began by focusing on all the problems of history textbooks and then morphed into a 200-page alternative U.S. History textbook that relied entirely on first person accounts.
 Not only do first person accounts put regular people smack dab in… Read more »

-The cultural divide that exists in Zoey and the Screaming Monkeys is very much based on reality.
+The cultural divide that exists in The Benefits of Being an Octopus is very much based on reality.
 As divided as we might be as a society, we always have a choice: do we turn away from the other half or do we work to bridge the divide?
 I write a monthly column in the paper, and… Read more »